IMICSLab/Brain_MRI_Vector_Quantization/README.md

 You can change the *temperature* parameter in the sampling method, which controls the diversity.

 For MS-SSIM and MMD calculation, please refer to [this repo](https://github.com/cyclomon/3dbraingen)

+This is just a simple guide to train our model.
+We will provide a more detailed model usage, and other useful functions in the future.